Leadership Gallery

 In 1985 Neil made his first visit to South Africa, where he found the spiritual environment a pleasant change from American materialism.
 An initial three month sabbatical in 1990 grew into a three year stay during which he worked on the staff of Archbishop Desmond Tutu and the Church of South Africa’s Department of Justice and Reconciliation.
 He also met and married Angela Kazzie in 1991.
 The couple have one daughter.

 In 2005, after 45 years of active ministry characterized by dedication to justice and equality, Neil and his wife moved permanently to South Africa to be near their daughter Latoya.
-He resides there today, and still provides pastoral care.
+He died March 11, 2024.
 [Sources]